-Chaska has a Long and Interesting History
+A Long and Interesting History

-It was officially incorporated as a village in 1871 after first being inhabited by Native Americans and subsequently becoming an Anglo-American settlement in 1851.
+Chaska was officially incorporated as a village in 1871 after first being inhabited by Native Americans and subsequently becoming an Anglo-American settlement in 1851.
 Originally what was the entire town is today’s downtown, containing many 19th century buildings and areas of historic significance that are a reflection of its commercial and industrial past.
 The Walnut Street Historic District is on the National Register of Historic Places.

-One of downtown’s designated historic sites is its pretty little City Square Park, also the site of three burial mounds representing the area’s prehistory.
+One of downtown’s designated historic sites is beautiful City Square Park, also the site of three burial mounds representing the area’s prehistory.
 Today it is a community gathering spot in the heart of downtown and home to a variety of activities and events surrounding its vintage gazebo.
 The History Center located at 112 West Fourth Street can provide a wealth of information and a free walking tour map of historic downtown complete with color photos and descriptions.